 If you’ve never heard the term ‘heat-related illness,’ it refers to a series of conditions that people (and pets!) experience due to exposure to high temperatures.

-The First Signs Heat-Related Illness
+The First Signs of Heat-Related Illness

-The untimely death of former Dallas Cowboys running back Marion Barber III, is a tragic reminder that heat stroke can happen to anyone.
+The untimely death of former Dallas Cowboys running back Marion Barber III is a tragic reminder that heat stroke can happen to anyone.
 It can even occur hours or even a couple of days after exposure to extreme heat.

 Fortunately, if you know what to look for, you can prevent this severe condition.